luckyleap/programming-fundamentals/README.md

+# Programming Fundamentals
-# My notebook on programming concepts that I've learned in my software engineer journey
+This is a notebook on programming concepts that I've learned in my software engineer journey

 ## TO RUN
 install [mkdocs](http://www.mkdocs.org/)